vyskoczilova/Simple-Admin-Language-Change/readme.txt

 This simple and lightweight plugin allows you to set locale for admin area only (except General Options page) and keep it separate from your page locale.
 Simple and easy.
 Automatically set to English, but you can change it in the General Options page settings.

-Applies only to administrator accounts.
+Applies only to the administrator accounts.

 Do you want help with the development?
 Join the [Github](https://github.com/vyskoczilova/Simple-Admin-Language-Change/)!